 Squash has to be removed from the microwave with kitchen mittens (it will be hot, handle with care) and let it rest for 1 to 2 min, or until it’s cool enough to handle.
 Remove the skin with a peeler, then slice the squash in half lengthwise and discard the seeds.

 How to make roasted hasselback butternut squash

 Place the squash cute side down and place chopsticks on both sides.
 With a sharp knife, cut thin slices, but without cutting all the way through.
 Place the squash in baking dish, previously brushed with olive oil.

-Season, add more olive oil, bit of garlic butter, one whole garlic, cut in half and roast the squash in the oven on 350 F / 177 C. Basting with olive oil and garlic butter, using the pastry brush to lift off any glaze in baking dish.
-Roast until tender and golden coating is created, about 60 minutes.
+Season, add more olive oil, a bit of garlic butter, one whole garlic, cut in half and roast the squash in the oven on 350 F / 177 C. Basting with olive oil and garlic butter, using the pastry brush to lift off any glaze in baking dish.
+I like roasting the squash until tender and golden coating is created, which takes about 45- 60 minutes.

-Once it’s done, I brush it again with the olive oil and garlic butter, decorate it with thinly chopped parsley and sage leaves.
+Once it’s done, brush it again with the olive oil and garlic butter.
+Decorate it with thinly chopped parsley and sage leaves.
 The butternut squash will be slightly caramelized on the bottom and crispy on the top.
 The insides will be soft and buttery, melting in your mouth.

 ROASTED HASSELBACK BUTTERNUT SQUASH

 - 2 tbsp garlic butter